 The Americans with Disabilities Act (ADA) requires states to administer services, programs and activities “in the most integrated setting appropriate to the needs of qualified individuals.”

-If you are on Medicaid and reside in a nursing home, but would prefer living in the community with appropriate services and supports, the Money Follows the Person Program, which helps people to live independently in their own home, may be able to assist you.
+If you are on Medicaid and reside in a nursing home, but would prefer living in the community with appropriate Services & Supports, the Money Follows the Person Program, which helps people to live independently in their own home, may be able to assist you.

 If you feel your rights are being violated and are in need of legal services, see the Legal Resources section below.